How do I upgrade Office?

 Your options to upgrade Office are different depending on the type of Office product you currently have.

-If your current version is non-subscription product, see below.
-If you have a subscription, select the Microsoft 365 tab below.
+If your current version is a one-time purchase, non-subscription version of Office like Office Home & Business, see below.
+If you have already have a Microsoft 365 subscription, select the Microsoft 365 tab below.

 Tip: Not sure of your current version?
 See What version of Office am I using?

-If your current version of Office is a one-time purchase (non-subscription) version of Office such as Office Home & Student or Office Home & Business, to upgrade, you need to buy the latest version.
-You can choose to purchase a Microsoft 365 subscription or the newest one-time purchase version.
+If your current version of Office is a one-time purchase (non-subscription) version of Office such as Office Home & Student or Office Home & Business, to upgrade, you'll need to buy the latest version.
+To do this you can purchase a Microsoft 365 subscription like Microsoft 365 Personal or Microsoft 365 Family, or the newest one-time purchase version.

 When you're ready to install your new product, see the section below, I'm ready to install Office and follow the upgrade recommendations.